The Pocket Storm is an environmental audio player which streams an hour-long, ever-changing thunderstorm — just for you.

 The Pocket Storm is not like other environmental audio apps.
 Every thunderstorm is different!
 Wind, rain, thunder — even chirping crickets — every sound is chosen from a library, with subtle variations of pitch and timing.
 The Pocket Storm weaves these elements into a tapestry of sound which will never repeat.

-Pocket Storm is available now for iPad, iPhone, and iPod touch.
+for iPad, iPhone, and iPod touch.

 Use the Pocket Storm for white noise, tuning out distractions; for relaxation, meditation, or going to sleep.
 Tune your desert to rain, or your city street to chirping crickets.